Shade990/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that print all groups the current user is part of
+script that change the owner of the file hello to the user Betty